Nuxeo supports the following PostgreSQL version:

 Monitoring

-We recommend the following setting to have a meaningful log in production
+We recommend the following settings to have meaningful logs in production

 log_line_prefix = '%t [%p]: [%l-1] user=%u,db=%d '